Autistic Adventures in Gut Repair, Diet Change, and Embracing Change

 In a big box store, you’d never get someone like ABC Sport Store’s Sam, who would smile and wave when he saw me, signal how many customers he’d have to see to before he could get to me, and take all the time I needed in his quiet, friendly store, explaining my choices, teaching me maintenance and repair tips, and generally helping me avoid costly mistakes and make enduringly helpful choices.

-I feel fortunate in this area to be able to access places like Bailey’s Local Foods, Full Circle Foods, Hybrid Hair and Detox Spa, Ontario Seed Home Hardware (yes, Home Hardware is a franchise, but it’s made up of all the little neighbourhood hardware stores teaming together so the big guys didn’t put them out of business), and the Princess Cinema.
+I feel fortunate in this area to be able to access places like Bailey’s Local Foods, Full Circle Foods, Hybrid Hair and Detox Spa, Ontario Seed Home Hardware, and the Princess Cinema, all of whom have made accommodations.
+Yes, Home Hardware is a chain, but it’s a 100% dealer-owned model, it’s made up of all the little neighbourhood hardware stores who teamed together so the big guys didn’t put them out of business

 Do you know which of the businesses in your area are small enough to be responsive to the needs of people with extra sensitivity?
 If you aren’t supporting them now, would you consider changing that, so those of us with autism will continue to have places we can go without undue trauma?